How Cats Impact Birds

-Feral and roaming cats are the leading human-related killer of birds across the globe.
+Feral and roaming cats are the leading human-related cause of bird deaths across the globe.

 There’s no question: cats are lovable companions and efficient hunters.
 But when left unsupervised, they can be harmful to birds and other populations.